AgrarAktionen/CI-CD/readme.md

 JavaFX
 ===
-See the appliation subfolder.
+See the application subfolder.
 This application is out of date, contributions welcome!

 Cucumber Feature Tests and Code Coverage
 ===